naturalis/mycorrhiza/README.md

 ## Post-analysis processing

 Once the analysis is completed we will have a large file with samples of rates from the Q matrix and samples of states at the various internal nodes.
-As far as I know right now we don't have to do any hypothesis testing of the rates (e.g. we think it went from this to that more so than vice versa), rather, we will want to have estimates for the interior nodes and the root.
 Presumably these will have to be visualized using likelihood pies and colored branches.
 Perhaps we will have some use out of the earlier work done for [naturalis/asterid-phylo-comp](http://github.com/naturalis/asterid-phylo-comp).